Canonical density matrices from eigenstates of mixed systems: Measures of quantum chaos

+For chaotic systems this prediction remains very accurate even for large systems \cite{atas_distribution_2013}.
+In the limit of quantum integrable systems, the distribution of restricted gap ratios is given by (see \cite{oganesyan_localization_2007})

-The search for a generic NNLS distribution in the regime of a mixed phase space in which integrable and chaotic motion coexist has remained an open problem.
-For systems with a classical counterpart several models have been proposed \cite{berry_semiclassical_1984, hasegawa_stochastic_1988, caurier_level_1990, lenz_reliability_1991, izrailev_quantum_1988}.
-Empirically, the best fit to spectral data for mixed systems has been provided by a heuristic ansatz suggested by Brody \cite{brody_random-matrix_1981} which allows for a one-parameter smooth interpolation of the NNLS distribution between the quantum integrable and quantum chaotic limit,
+The search for generic spectral measures for the transition regime between the quantum integrable and quantum chaotic limit has remained an open problem.
+For systems possessing a classical counterpart with a mixed phase space in which integrable and chaotic motion coexist, several models for the NNLS have been proposed \cite{berry_semiclassical_1984, hasegawa_stochastic_1988, caurier_level_1990, lenz_reliability_1991, izrailev_quantum_1988}.
+Empirically, one of the best fits to spectral data for mixed systems has been provided by a heuristic ansatz suggested by Brody \cite{brody_random-matrix_1981} which allows for a one-parameter smooth interpolation of the NNLS distribution in the transition region between the quantum integrable and quantum chaotic limit,